 Broccoli heads are removed by hand by snapping the stem.
-Leaves are stripped from the stem and the heads and placed on the table of a field harvesting machine.
+Leaves are stripped from the stem and the heads and placed on the table of a field-harvesting machine.

 Heads are chosen on the basis of size and shape.
 Heads should be 3 to 8 inches in diameter.
-Heads should also be free from defects such as "cateye", broken florets, dirt, debris, and irregular bead size
+Heads should also be free from defects such as "cat eye", broken florets, dirt, debris, and irregular bead size

-Normally, bunches are comprised of 2-4 heads 8 inches in length and are secured together with a rubber band.
+Normally, bunches are comprised of 2-4 heads with 8 inches in stem length and are secured together with a rubber band.
 If the market price is high, more heads may be used to make a bunch.
-Broccoli is packed in 26-pound, waxed-fiberboard cartons containing 14 or 18 bunches.
+Broccoli is packed in 26-pound waxed-fiberboard carton containing 14 or 18 bunches.